Typical Components of a Day in Kindergarten

 We begin each day with Morning Meeting, which sets a positive tone for our day and helps build a strong classroom community.
 Meeting begins with a greeting, which is passed around the circle.
 At the beginning of the year this helps students learn each other's names and become comfortable interacting with children they may not already know.
 During this time we also learn and follow routines such as calendar, weather, number of days in school, and reading the morning message.
 These routines lend predictability to the start of our day and help reinforce important skills in the Kindergarten curriculum.

-During math in kindergarten we explore multiple topics including counting and comparing, patterns, and measurement.
+During math we explore multiple topics including counting, comparing, shapes, and measurement.
 This often involves exploration with manipulatives and games.

 During Writer's Workshop, children engaged in writing at all levels, beginning by creating stories through pictures, eventually adding labels, and perhaps even writing sentences.
 Children are encouraged to experiment with different genres and writing styles, but ultimately they choose what they will write about each day.

 We have at least one special each day.
-These include gym twice a week, library, music, and art.
-We will also have health and guidance for one trimester each.
+These include gym twice a week, library, music, French, guidance and art.

 Science/ Social Studies or Project time

 Kindergarteners have two recesses each day, one in the morning after snack, and one at the very end of the day.